 Nestled into the beautiful nature of the Little Carpathians, the renaissance castle Cerveny Kamen is one of the most beautiful and most preserved castles in Slovakia.
 Take a walk in its enclosing romantic garden, learn about its spooky legend or admire numerous historical paintings and the exhibited furniture used by the aristocracy.

 Cerveny Kamen (translated as Red Stone) castle stands on the south-eastern side of the Little Carpathians, over the village Častá in the Pezinok district, near the town of Modra.
 A car drive from Bratislava city center would take you around 1 hour.
 It is definitely the most convenient way of getting there.
 Take an asphalt road from the village of Častá and Píla and follow the traffic signs to get to the castle.
 An unguarded parking area lies next to the castle and is free of charge.
-There are many car rental services to choose from or you can use a mobile app to get a taxi in case you do not have your own car.

 There are also fine direct bus connections going approximately every two hours from Bratislava main bus station.
 The ride takes up to 1.5 hours.
 Get off at the stop “Častá, Základina.”
 You need to walk approximately 2 km through the village and a forest to reach the castle.
 We do not recommend taking the train as the closest train station is located 15 km away (in Pezinok) and you would need to take a bus afterwards anyway.